 Royal Portrush and Women’s Golf

-The golf club played an important role in promoting women’s golf in Ireland, as it was the first golf course outside Britain to host the British Ladies Championships in 1895.
-This helped to encourage Irish women to get involved in the sport, as it was no longer seen as just a mans sport.
+The golf club was influential in promoting women’s golf in Ireland.
+It was the first golf course outside Britain to host the British Ladies Championships in 1895.
+This helped to encourage Irish women to get involved in the sport, which was no longer seen as just a men’s sport.

-The British Ladies Championship has been held at Royal Portrush Golf Cub on eight occasions with the last one being in 2011.
-Each year of the tournament taking place here grew in popularity; with the crowd’s flocking to the club, to see some of the best female golfers taking on the challenging world-class courses at Royal Portrush.
+The British Ladies Championship has been held at Royal Portrush Golf Cub on eight occasions, the last being in 2011.
+Each year of the tournament taking place here grew in popularity, with the crowd flocking to the club to see some of the best female golfers taking on the challenging world-class courses at Royal Portrush.

 Home to a Championship Course – Dunluce Links

-Many professional golfers and amateurs come from all around the world to play on Dunluce Links, one of the greatest and most testing golf courses in the world.
-It’s ranked as the second best golf course in Northern Ireland and number seventh in the World’s best golf course according to Golf Digest.
+Many professional golfers and amateurs come from around the world to play on Dunluce Links, one of the world’s most excellent and testing golf courses.
+Golf Digest ranks it the second-best golf course in Northern Ireland and seventh in the World’s best golf course.

-Not to mention, the striking coastal scenery that surrounds the course, another reason why its a firm favourite.
-It is after all named after the incredibly ruined Dunluce castle that overlooks the course.
+Another reason why it’s a firm favourite is the striking coastal scenery surrounding it.
+It is, after all, named after the incredibly ruined Dunluce castle that overlooks the course.

-The fourth, fifth and sixteenth holes are considered as some of its signature holes.
-Visitors can play on the course during the months of April and May.
+The fourth, fifth and sixteenth holes are some of its signature holes.
+Visitors can play on the course during April and May.

 Valley Links

-The second course you’ll find at Royal Portrush Golf Club is the hidden gem and less challenging Valley Links Course.
-This course is certainly is no walk in the park but when compared to the championship Dunluce Links course, you’ll find a different experience.
+The second course at Royal Portrush Golf Club is the hidden gem and less challenging Valley Links Course.
+This course certainly does not involve walking in the park, but compared to the championship Dunluce Links course, it offers a different experience.

-The course, like its name suggests, is located between the huge sandy hills of the East Strand and the higher ground where the championship course is.
-It was also designed by Harry Colt so you can expect the course to have its challenges, offering a good test of golf before moving onto the championship course.
+As its name suggests, the course is between the vast sandy hills of the East Strand and the higher ground where the championship course is.
+Harry Colt also designed it, so you can expect the course to have its challenges, offering a good test of golf before moving onto the championship course.

 Open Championships & Royal Portrush

-In 1951, Royal Portrush Golf Club became the first club to host the Open Championships, outside of the United Kingdom.
+In 1951, Royal Portrush Golf Club became the first club outside the United Kingdom to host the Open Championships.

-The Open Championship is making its historic return back to Northern Ireland this year (2019), after 68 years since the last one.
-It will see Royal Portrush host the tournament for a second time around, where some of the world’s greatest players will be competing.
+The Open Championship is returning to Northern Ireland this year (2019) after 68 years since the last one.
+Royal Portrush will host the tournament for a second time, and some of the world’s greatest players will compete.

-The 148th Open championship is scheduled to take place from the 18-21 July, making Northern Ireland the centre of this global sporting tournament once again.
-Sporting fans are expected to grace the town of Portrush, in their thousands, to enjoy the world-class display.
+The 148th Open championship is scheduled to take place from 18-21 July, making Northern Ireland once again the centre of this global sporting tournament.
+Sporting fans are expected to flock to Portrush in their thousands to enjoy the world-class display.

 It will be an exciting and enjoyable time for Northern Ireland, Golf fans and everyone who gets to soak up the atmosphere.

-Check out the amazing video below, showcasing just how spectacular Royal Portrush actually is!
+Check out the fantastic video below, showcasing just how spectacular Royal Portrush is!
 Those views are incredible!

 Opening Times and Prices